www.rsc.ox.ac.uk ('our website') is operated by the Refugee Studies Centre, which is part of the University of Oxford.

 We may store data collected by the website manually or electronically.
 The data is stored on our secure servers and/or in our premises within the UK.

-There may be occasions when we transfer your data outside the European Economic Area (EEA), for example, when we communicate with you using a cloud-based service provider that operates outside the EEA such as Constant Contact, Eventbrite and Wufoo.
+There may be occasions when we transfer your data outside the European Economic Area (EEA), for example, when we communicate with you using a cloud-based service provider that operates outside the EEA such as Eventbrite (see above).
 Such transfers will only take place if one of the following applies:

 - the country receiving the data is considered by the EU to provide an adequate level of data protection;